-After the issuance of a Root- or Sub CA certificate, the applicant is notified and the certificate is provided via the agreed method.
+After issuance of a certificate, the applicant is notified and the certificate is provided via the agreed method.

 4.4 Certificate acceptance

 4.4.1 Conduct constituting certificate acceptance

 After issuing a Sub CA certificate, the respective operator of the Sub CA has a maximum period of 7 days to check the new certificate for correctness and accept it.
 If the certificate is rejected or no feedback is received within the agreed period, the certificate will be revoked.